Lumwana Copper Mine, Zambia

 Chimiwungo is much larger and lower in copper grade, but has higher overall cobalt and contains a number of significant high-grade (>0.1%) cobalt zones plus some sporadic uranium mineralisation.

-Measured and Indicated Reserves total 322Mt averaging at 0.73% copper (5.2 billion pounds of contained copper) with additional Inferred Resources totalling 561Mt averaging at 0.63% copper (more than 7.8 billion pounds of contained copper).
+Measured and indicated reserves total 322Mt averaging at 0.73% copper (5.2 billion pounds of contained copper) with additional inferred resources totalling 561Mt averaging at 0.63% copper (more than 7.8 billion pounds of contained copper).

 Proven and probable reserves are estimated at 299Mt graded at 0.68% Cu (4.5 billion pounds of contained copper).

 The Malundwe and Chimiwungo deposits, which are 7km apart, are being mined sequentially by open-pit methods.
 The ore bodies are 95% sulphide (with only 5% oxide) and very consistent, so large-scale bulk-mining methods are being used.
+The mine produced 138 million pounds of copper in the first nine months of 2014.

 In 2010, Lumwana produced about 146,690t of copper.
 Barrick Gold plans to produce 227,500t of copper in 2011.